Our Government Affairs Philosophy and Priorities

 Our Participation with Trade and Policy Development Organizations

 We are a member of trade associations that advocate for our industry and market-based health solutions, and we provide financial support to several policy development organizations and think tanks whose purpose is to develop policy position papers or model legislation, among other civic activities.
-While we express our views to organizations with which we work, we may not align with or support every public position each of these broad-based groups takes.
+We acknowledge that we may not align with or support every public position each of these broad-based groups takes.
+However, when we do disagree with a position, we have a range of approaches we can employ to respond, and we believe that our dissenting voice has greater impact as a member of these organizations.
+We take input from our stakeholders and determine how best to express our views to an organization– from simply declining to participate in certain initiatives sponsored by the organization, to partnering with other members to amplify our viewpoint both within the organization and externally, to reaching out directly to the organization’s leadership to examine a possible change in position.

 Johnson & Johnson does not currently make direct expenditures towards U.S. federal grassroots lobbying communication to the general public.